The refined local lifting problem for cyclic covers of order four

 \begin{question}[({\emph{The lifting problem for covers of curves}})] Let $k$ be an algebraically closed field of characteristic $p>0$.
 Suppose we are given a finite group $\Gamma$ and a $\Gamma$-cover $\overline{f}: Y \rightarrow X$ of smooth projective, connected curves over $k$.
 Is there a $\Gamma$-cover $f: \mathscr{Y} \rightarrow \mathscr{X}$ of smooth curves over a discrete valuation ring $R$ in characteristic $0$ whose special fiber $f \otimes_R k$ is isomorphic to $\overline{f}$? \end{question}

 The answer is NOT always a yes.
 See \cite[\S 1.1]{MR3051249} for a counter-example.
 However, Oort speculated (which first appeared in 1995 on a list of questions and conjectures published in \cite[Appendix 1]{MR3971540}) that an arbitrary $\Gamma$-cover should lift when $\Gamma$ is cyclic.
-Recently, Obus, Wewers, and Pop proved the conjecture in \cite{MR3194815} and \cite{MR3194816}.
-Moreover, Obus suggested to the author that the techniques used in \cite{MR3194815} may have the potential to confirm a more general form of Oort's conjecture as follows.
+It was proved just recently by Obus, Wewers, and Pop in \cite{MR3194815} and \cite{MR3194816}.
+Moreover, Obus suggested to the author that the techniques used in \cite{MR3194815} may have the potential to confirm a more general form of the conjecture as follows.